MicrosoftDX/kurvejs/README.md

 2. If you are using TypeScript you'll need install the typings too:

         typings install kurve -GS

+3. Include kurve.js into your project:

+        import kurve = require ("kurve");

 ### browser via npm